Rab1na12/cloudsimple-azure-docs/CloudSimpleVM/cs-vm-overview.md

-The Overview page includes management actions, summary information, and performance charts for the selected VM.
+This page has controls for management actions, summary information, and performance charts for the selected VM.

 ## Actions